mahlenmorris/VCVRack/README.md

 scrolled away from the line where the error occurs, you won't be able to see the highlight line until you scroll up (or down) to it.

+If the red and green colors are hard to tell apart, there is a menu option to change it to blue and orange.

 #### STYLE Knob + RUN Button and Input
 There are four options to determine when the code will run.
 Three of them rely on the RUN Button and trigger/gate, which are described below.